 When is a pivot appropriate and what needs to be considered?

-Most of the time, a pivot goes wrong when entrepreneurs don't want to admit to themselves that an idea is not working.
+A pivot often goes wrong when entrepreneurs do not want to admit to themselves that an idea is not working.
 They initiate changes too late.
-In the same way, however, a pivot can also come too early.
-E.g., when the business model has not yet been given a chance in the market.
-Four characteristics make a pivot successful:
+However, a pivot can also come too early, E.g., when the business model has not yet been given a chance in the market.
+There are four characteristics that make a pivot successful:

-- Include customer opinions: The most important thing for a successful pivot is to analyse and respect the opinions of customers and to incorporate them into the development process.
+- Include customer opinions: The most important thing for a successful pivot is to analyze and respect the opinions of customers and to incorporate them into the development process.

 - Consistent management: A pivot turns the entire company upside down.
 A transformation of this kind can only succeed with consistent management.